Dispelling the Myths

 Incorrect!
 Whilst tics can be more frequently seen in children they can occur at any age.
 To get a diagnosis of TS they have to be present before the age of 18.

-People with Tourette Syndrome suffer from mental illness.
+People with Tourettes Syndrome suffer from mental illness.

-People with Tourette Syndrome can’t lead normal lives.
+People with Tourettes Syndrome can’t lead normal lives.

 Incorrect!
-Whilst Tourette Syndrome can have a profoundly negative impact on the lifestyle of some individuals, others can lead rich and fulfilling lives.
-Many people with Tourette Syndrome are high-achievers and find that their tics tend to subside when they are concentrating hard on a task.
-This accounts for the fact that people with Tourette Syndrome have gone on to become successful musicians, surgeons, and athletes amongst many other notable professions.
+Whilst Tourettes Syndrome can have a profoundly negative impact on the lifestyle of some individuals, others can lead rich and fulfilling lives.
+Many people with Tourettes Syndrome are high-achievers and find that their tics tend to subside when they are concentrating hard on a task.
+This accounts for the fact that people with Tourettes Syndrome have gone on to become successful musicians, surgeons, and athletes amongst many other notable professions.